Accelerated Sequential Flow Matching: A Bayesian Filtering Perspective: Related Works

 \section{Related Works}

-\textbf{Flow-based models for sequence generation.} Diffusion and flow matching models have been widely used for sequence generation in an offline setting.
-Existing approaches mainly differ in how denoising is scheduled across the prediction horizon.
-Broadly, prior work can be categorized into three classes: (1) full-sequence denoising: all variables are denoised synchronously to clean sequence~\citep{li2022diffusion, ho2022video}; (2) autoregressive denoising: denoise variables one at a time in temporal order~\citep{hoogeboom2021autoregressive, rasul2021autoregressive}; (3) asynchronous denoising: allows assigning and denoising variables of different noise levels along the time axis~\citep{pmlr-v235-ruhe24a, wu2023ar, chen2024diffusion}.
-However, these methods are primarily designed for static or offline sequence generation and do not account for streaming data.
+\textbf{Flow-based models for trajectory generation.} Diffusion and flow matching models have been widely used for trajectory generation in an offline setting.
+Existing approaches mainly differ in how denoising is scheduled across the prediction horizon, including full-sequence denoising~\citep{li2022diffusion, ho2022video}, autoregressive denoising~\citep{hoogeboom2021autoregressive, rasul2021autoregressive} and asynchronous denoising~\citep{pmlr-v235-ruhe24a, wu2023ar, chen2024diffusion}.
+Asynchronous denoising allows assigning and denoising variables of different noise levels along the prediction axis.
+These methods are primarily designed for static trajectory generation and do not account for streaming observations.
 When applied in streaming settings, they rely on repeated sampling from scratch.